The Jazz Cafe

 The Jazz Cafe is a music venue in Camden Town, London.
 It opened in 1990 on the former premises of a branch of Barclays Bank and has had several owners throughout its history as a music venue.

-In 2020 the Jazz Cafe celebrates its 30th year, having hosted some of the most respected names in the jazz and soul world – including D’Angelo, Amy Winehouse, Adele, Roy Ayers, Bobby Womack.
-The venue has built a reputation for booking some of the world's biggest acts alongside local talent and rising stars.
+The venue holds 450 people across both floors.

-Boasting a restaurant upstairs that overlooks the stage, the venue holds 450 people across both floors.
+The music venue also curates Jazz Cafe Festival, a London day festival which takes place in Burgess Park.

 History

 The original Jazz Cafe was founded by Jon Dabner and Jean Marshall in the 1980s in Newington Green, Stoke Newington, and moved to Camden Town in 1990.
 Mean Fiddler took over bookings in 1992.
 In 2008 MAMA & Company acquired the Mean Fiddler Music Group and continued to operate the venue until it was purchased by The Columbo Group in January 2016, reopening with a new look, a technical upgrade, a revamped food and drink menu plus a ‘reinvigorated bookings approach’.
 Throughout its various owners the club has continued to showcase performers from the genres of jazz, hip hop, electronica, blues, world, reggae, Latin and soul, as well as providing a venue for new and established artists.